silos-sk/silos-sk/README.md

 ## Hi there 👋

-I'm Shaira, a student at Brigham Young University-Idaho interested in Front-End Web Development.
+I'm Shaira, a student at Brigham Young University-Idaho (est. October 2025 graduate) interested in Front-End Web Development.
 Welcome to my GitHub profile!

 ## About Me